EdwardTseng86/docker-cicd-demo/README.md

 # dockerhub-cicd-demo
-A simple demo for github action + dockerhub update
+A simple demo for GitHub Actions + dockerhub update
 ### Dockerfile:
-  Describe to build the docker image from the **Dockerfile**.
+  Describe building the docker image from the **Dockerfile**.

 ### .github/workflows/(anyname).yml:
   Describe the basic steps to push new image to the docker after build.